alexbevi/alexbevi.github.com/_posts/2021-09-30-ensuring-replica-set-priority-takeover-success.markdown

 ```

 From the screenshots we can see that during all election attempts the `mongoimport` workload continued to operate without issue.

+Did this article help you?
+Let me know in the comments below ;)